 A vital factor is that we keep our children safe both on and off the site.
 An example of this is the detailed risk assessments that are carried out before any trips take place.
 We use a web based system called Evolve.
 Risk assessments are also conducted for a range of other matters.
 You would be very welcome to ask to see any of them.

 It is vital that our children are kept safe and feel safe.
 We have very robust systems in place to ensure that our children are supported and protected at all times.
 All adults at our school have regular training in respect of the protection and care of our children to make sure that in order that we know how best to keep our children safe.
-We have two designated members of staff for Child Protection who are Mrs New, Headteacher and Mrs Owens, Inclusion Manager / Deputy Headteacher.
+We have two designated safeguarding leads (DSL) for Child Protection who are Mrs New, Headteacher and Mrs Owens, Inclusion Manager / Deputy Headteacher.
 Our governors make sure that all the proper guidelines are in place and are followed.

 We encourage our parents and children to cycle and scoot safely to school.
 There are bike and scooter racks available in different areas.
 We have been awarded Travel Mark 2 for our work in this area.